×

 You can control where an Operator pod is installed by adding a node affinity constraints to the Operator’s Subscription object.

-Node affinity example that places the Operator pod on a specific node
+The following node affinity example places the Operator pod on a specific node:

 apiVersion: operators.coreos.com/v1alpha1